UrbanSwingNZ/urban-swing-website/testing/file-splitting/01-change-password.md

 ## Test 9: Successful Password Change

 **What to check:**
-- ⏳ Enter valid passwords → button shows loading spinner
+- 🟢Enter valid passwords → button shows loading spinner
-- ⏳ Modal closes automatically
+- 🟢Modal closes automatically
-- ⏳ Green snackbar appears: "Password changed successfully!"
+- 🟢Green snackbar appears: "Password changed successfully!"
-- ⏳ Can log out and log back in with new password
+- 🟢Can log out and log back in with new password

 **How to test:**
 1. Current: (your actual password)